zaners123/Computertest/README.md

 ## Other Information

-The API.md contains important documentation for programming.
+The [API.md](API.md) contains important documentation for programming.

-EXAMPLES.md contains some fun examples
+[EXAMPLES.md](examples/EXAMPLES.md) contains some fun examples

 ## Changes are Welcome!

-Anyone interested in adding these features can try in entity/turtle.lua, I'd be interested in any great working pull requests!
+Anyone interested in adding these features can! in entity/turtle.lua, I'd be interested in any great working pull requests!

 ### Features to Add

-- Add dumping into chests to create fully-auto mining
-- Inventory management commands, such as crafting, sorting, and dropping
+- Inventory management commands, such as crafting and sorting
 - The turtle code isn't sandboxed, so turtles could call dangerous functions.
 This has been mitigated by the "computertest" privilege, but proper sandboxing would work best.